Tower

 Condensation and Ventilation Issue

-Microwave cavity fills with excessive steam or condensation during cooking, with water droplets forming on walls and door.
+The microwave cavity fills with excessive steam or condensation during cooking, with water droplets forming on walls and the door.

 Advertisements